-- Assist in providing negotiation of contracted services and prepare service agreements. - Encourage customers to seek out incentives provided by the Ontario Power Authority's Province Wide CDM programs. - Provide historical reports and forecasts of demand and consumption reduction related to customer participation in CDM programs. - Develop and maintain relationships with channel partners, suppliers and service providers for the purpose of proposing CDM measures to customers. - Attend workshops, seminars, information sessions and conferences in order to explore opportunities for new energy efficient and demand response technologies. - Assist in coordination of customer recognition activities.
+- Assist customers in preparing applications for incentives and work with the Business Account Represent to present CDM business cases to customers. - Assist in providing negotiation of contracted services and prepare service agreements. - Encourage customers to seek out incentives provided by the Ontario Power Authority's Province Wide CDM programs. - Provide historical reports and forecasts of demand and consumption reduction related to customer participation in CDM programs. - Develop and maintain relationships with channel partners, suppliers and service providers for the purpose of proposing CDM measures to customers. - Attend workshops, seminars, information sessions and conferences in order to explore opportunities for new energy efficient and demand response technologies. - Assist in coordination of customer recognition activities.

-STAKEHOLDER ENGAGEMENT
+14 STAKEHOLDER ENGAGEMENT

-- 13 STEI Management organized and hosted an information sharing session at the Board office on - October 31, 2013.
-This session provided STEI an opportunity to update external stakeholders - of STEI's 2012 restructuring, the potential impacts regarding the 2015 Application and to answer - 16 questions that Board staff and intervenors may have in advance of filing the Application.

-- 18 The information session was attended by Board staff, School Energy Coalition, Vulnerable - 19 Energy Consumers Coalition and Energy Probe Research Foundation.

-- 21 The power point presentation provided at that session has been included as Attachment 3 to - this Exhibit.
+- 15 STEI Management organized and hosted an information sharing session at the Board office on - October 31, 2013.
+This session provided STEI an opportunity to update external stakeholders of - 17 STEI's 2012 restructuring, the potential impacts regarding the 2015 Application and to answer - 18 questions that Board staff and intervenors may have in advance of filing the Application. - 20 The information session was attended by Board staff, School Energy Coalition, Vulnerable - 21 Energy Consumers Coalition and Energy Probe Research Foundation. - 23 The power point presentation provided at that session has been included as Attachment 3 to - 24 this Exhibit.